songlab-cal/CherryML/README.md

 This package implements the CherryML method as applied to:
 1. The classical LG model of amino acid evolution (involving a $20 \times 20$ rate matrix), as well as
 2. A model of co-evolution at protein contact sites (involving a $400 \times 400$ rate matrix).

-We expect that the CherryML method will be applied to enavble scalable estimation of many more models in the future.
+We expect that the CherryML method will be applied to enable scalable estimation of many models in the future.

-This package also enables reproduction of all results in our paper.
+This package also enables seamless reproduction of all results in our paper.

 # Demo: CherryML applied to the LG model

-The following command learns a rate matrix from a set of MSAs, tree, and site rates (try it out!):
+The following command learns a rate matrix from a set of MSAs, trees, and site rates (try it out!):

 ```
 python -m cherryml \